MozillaReality/FirefoxReality/README.md

 ## Bleeding-edge developer APKs

 1. Load [this TaskCluster URL](https://github.taskcluster.net/v1/repository/MozillaReality/FirefoxReality/master/latest).
+2. Click the `Firefox Reality for Android - Build - Master update →` link.
-2. Click the `Run Artifacts` tab, and click to download the APK for your platform of choice.
+3. Click the `Run Artifacts` tab, and click to download the APK for your platform of choice.

 ## Setup instructions